tonyykosseifyy/graphql-app/README.md

-# 🚀 Game Project - Learning GraphQL!
+# 🚀 Game Review GraphQL Server - Learning GraphQL!

 Welcome to my Game Review GraphQL Server!
 This is a simple, playful project where I'm learning the ropes of GraphQL.
 It's all about managing data for games, authors, and reviews with a touch of GraphQL magic.